Adenike Osofisan: Membership of professional bodies

 Currently, Adenike is the Director of University of Ibadan School of Business (UISB) as the foundation Director.
 She was elected as the First Female Provost Nigeria Computer Society College of Fellows in July 2017.

 Recognition

-As a pioneer woman academic in her field, Osofisan is a recipient of several fellowships including "Nigeria Institute of Management" (1997), "Computer Association of Nigeria" (1998) and "Nigeria Computer Society" (life member, 2014).
-She is also the pioneer president of "Nigeria Women in Information Technology" (2003).
+Osofisan is a recipient of several fellowships including "Nigeria Institute of Management" (1997), "Computer Association of Nigeria" (1998) and "Nigeria Computer Society" (life member, 2014).
+She is also the pioneer president of "Nigerian Women in Information Technology" (2003).
 From 2005 to 2009, she became the first female president and chairman of governing council of "Computer Professionals Registration Council of Nigeria".

 She was inducted into the Nigeria Women Hall of Fame on June 10, 2019 in Abuja.

 Publications and commentaries

 A 2009 study, which focused on the current digital divide as regards information technology in Nigeria is indexed top on Google scholar, her research revisited the challenges facing the adoption of digital technologies in Nigeria, in relation to what is being done in developed countries.
 She also recommended steps and policies that will hasten embracing and implementation of digital standards in the Nigerian ecosystem.
 The research is published in "International Journal of Global Business".

 Following the economic recession due to over-dependence on petroleum exports and dwindling dollar prices, Osofisan urged the Nigerian government to utilize the ICT sector as it has so much to contribute to Nigerian economy if proper investment are put into it, she noted that despite the challenges being faced, 12 million jobs were created by the sector between 2012 and 2016.
 The remark was given at the 9th Annual Forum of Laureates of the Nigerian National Order of Merit in Abuja.